tloen/ericjwang/_posts/2019-03-07-whats-Kikofri.md

 ### Some Poetry: ###

 **On a more idealistic note**: I always _hated_ the word "blog".
 I recognize one blog and it's [this one][8].
-I always prefered the concept of a site, because it can be anything.
+I always preferred the concept of a site, because it can be anything.
 A newspaper, an encyclopedia, a collections of essays or a book.
 The 'micros' are small and simple hacks to turn a "blog" into something more than just a "blog".